Things to Do in Arecibo

 Limestone caves, unspoiled beaches, and otherworldly attractions.

 Just one hour west of San Juan, coastal Arecibo is home to some of the best off-the-beaten-path adventures on the island.
 With its dramatic karst landscape — defined by limestone formations, extensive cave systems, and subterranean rivers — the trip to Arecibo is a bit like entering another world.
 There, you can explore caves, walk in the footsteps of pirates, or just plant yourself on some of the prettiest beaches in Puerto Rico.

 Take a look at the top things to do in Arecibo:

-One of the most visited sites in Arecibo — and one of the most breathtaking views in Puerto Rico — can be found at Cueva Ventana, a window-shaped cave which overlooks a panorama of cliffs and valleys so pretty it could be a living painting.
+One of the most visited sites in Arecibo — and one of the most breathtaking views in Puerto Rico — can be found at Cueva Ventana, a window-shaped cave that overlooks a panorama of cliffs and valleys so pretty it could be a living painting.
 Inside, there are distinctive petroglyphs preserved from the Taínos, the island’s pre-Columbus inhabitants.
 Sign up for a guided hiking tour to learn all about northern Puerto Rico’s cave system, its history, and its stunning flora and fauna.